medic/cht-conf/README.md

 # TODO

-* only upload things which have changed (this could be a separate mode - e.g. `update` vs `configure`)
-* require manual confirmation of upload if url is *.app.medicmobile.org and either git is not available, or the working directory is dirty or has new files
-* move `npm publish` to travis and rename module to `medic-configurer`
 * support Google Sheets forms
 * support Collect forms
 * make form upload sequential
-* make error logs shorter
 * add PNGout as somehow part of the form conversion step.
 But make sure it's cleanly separated from XML processing step
-* remove `beta-` prefix from `--version` output
 * define configure-all as separate action; convert argument order to <action>-first?
 How to allow multiple actions (if at all?)?

+## Wishlist

+* make error logs shorter
+* only upload things which have changed (this could be a separate mode - e.g. `update` vs `configure`)
+* require manual confirmation of upload if url is *.app.medicmobile.org and either git is not available, or the working directory is dirty or has new files
 * parse xls2xform JSON output and display nicely

+## For official release

+* move `npm publish` to travis and rename module to `medic-configurer`
+* remove `beta-` prefix from `--version` output